Pull to refresh

 Force in Play

-A month has passed since a father and son opened fire on a Hanukkah celebration at Bondi Beach, turning Australia's most iconic shoreline into the site of its deadliest terror attack.
-Fifteen civilians died—among them a Holocaust survivor, two rabbis, and a 10-year-old girl.
-The assault was deliberate, ideological, and inspired by Islamic State, according to police and intelligence agencies.
-One gunman was killed by police; the other now faces 59 criminal charges including terrorism and murder.
+A month has passed since a father and son opened fire on a Hanukkah celebration at Bondi Beach, making it the site of Australia's deadliest terror attack.
+Fifteen civilians died — among them a Holocaust survivor, two rabbis, and a 10-year-old girl.

 Australia's reckoning with antisemitism